 - an original utility bill, council tax bill, building society or bank statement or any other form of identity document (with the exception of a mobile phone bill or credit card statement) that has been issued within the last three months and that provides evidence of residency at the correspondence address.

-If the bidder is acting on behalf of another party, they will be required to provide the documents detailed above for both themselves and for the named Buyers for whom they act, as well as providing a valid letter of authority from the Buyers authorising them to bid on their behalf.
+If the bidder is acting on behalf of another party, they will be required to provide the documents detailed above for both themselves and certified copies for the named Buyers for whom they act, as well as providing a valid letter of authority from the Buyers authorising them to bid on their behalf.
 If the bidder is acting on behalf of a company, the above documents will still be required, together with written authority from the company and a copy of the Certificate of Incorporation.

 On the fall of the hammer the highest Bidder above the reserve is contracted to buy.
 The successful Bidding Number is noted and the Buyer immediately approached for the required deposit, administration fee and proof of identity.
 The Sale Memorandum will be prepared at the Clerks Desk and must be signed and exchanged before leaving the Auction Room.